| An Essay on

 were made of wool.
 It was therefore natural to place it amongst the "animal

+products".
 This nomenclature might be thought to have reflected only

 Tolosan's personal viewpoint.
 Not so; it was taken over as it stood by Chaptal,